University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 | 11    | QUAL          | Query quality (The PHRED scores from the fastq file).
 If SEQ is `*`, QUAL must also be `*`                      |
 | 12    | OPT           | variable optional fields in the format `TAG:TYPE:VALUE`                                                         |

-**Note:** "Mate" is referring to a reads pair. ie. The mate of Read1 is Read 2.
+**Note:** "Mate" is referring to a read's pair, i.e. the mate of Read1 is Read2.

 After the header, the first read in your alignment file should look something like this: